Begin your Training Career!

 To complete your studies you will need to have access to:

-- • A workplace where you can complete your assessments under a supervisor, where possible (Note: You will be provided with a simulated environment if you are unable to secure a workplace for assessments – for units applicable under simulated pathway only)
+- • Where possible, access to a workplace where you can complete your assessments under a supervisor (Note: Ambition Training will provide a simulated environment for students unable to secure a workplace for their assessment – for units applicable under simulated pathway only.)

 - • A computer with Internet access

 - • Google Chrome, Adobe Acrobat Reader, and MS Word and MS PowerPoint or their equivalent applications

 - • Headset and webcam (optional) for virtual workshop participation